New Zealand's Next Top Model season 1

-New Zealand's Next Top Model, Season 1 is the original season of New Zealand's Next Top Model which is a reality TV show based on America's Next Top Model.
-Thirteen young women compete for the title and a chance to start their career in the modeling industry.
-The catchphrase for this season is "Our Turn To Turn Heads".
+New Zealand's Next Top Model, Season 1 is the first season of New Zealand's Next Top Model, a reality TV show based on America's Next Top Model.
+This season aired on TV3 in New Zealand and FOX8 in Australia.
+It was hosted by Colin Mathura-Jeffree, Sara Tetro, and Chris Sisarich.

-The prize for this season was a contract with 62 Model Management, a 1-year contract with CoverGirl cosmetics, an 8-page editorial in CLEO Magazine, an all expenses paid trip to Sydney to meet with Ursula Hufnagl of Chic Model Management and a trip to New York to meet with NEXT Model Management.
+Thirteen young women competed for the title and a chance to start their career in the modeling industry.
+The prize was a contract with 62 Model Management, a 1-year contract with CoverGirl cosmetics, an 8-page editorial in CLEO Magazine, an all expenses paid trip to Sydney to meet with Ursula Hufnagl of Chic Model Management and a trip to New York to meet with NEXT Model Management.

 The international destinations for this season were Sydney, Australia, where the final seven judging panel was held, and then Los Angeles, United States for one episode with six contestants.

 The winner was 16-year-old Christobelle Grierson-Ryrie from Auckland, New Zealand.
-She is the first winner of the New Zealand’s Next Top Model.

-This season has aired on TV3 in New Zealand and FOX8 in Australia.
+After the show was broadcast, Grierson-Ryrie criticised the editing of the series, stating it differed from her experience of the show.